azhuge233/SteamDB-FreeGames-dotnet/README.md

    ```

-Then fill your Telegram Bot token, your account's Chat ID and your 2captcha API key.
+Then fill your Telegram Bot token and your account's Chat ID.

 3. Add a "[]"(empty bracket, as a empty list in json format) in record.json file, otherwise the program will throw a null object error.
 4. Download chromedirver.exe file in the repo, and place it in your PATH directory.